 Adversaries may acquire domains that can be used during targeting.
 Domain names are the human readable names used to represent one or more IP addresses.
 They can be purchased or, in some cases, acquired for free.

-Adversaries can use purchased domains for a variety of purposes, including for Phishing, Drive-by Compromise, and Command and Control.
+Adversaries may use acquired domains for a variety of purposes, including for Phishing, Drive-by Compromise, and Command and Control.
 Adversaries may choose domains that are similar to legitimate domains, including through use of homoglyphs or use of a different top-level domain (TLD).
 Typosquatting may be used to aid in delivery of payloads via Drive-by Compromise.
-Adversaries can also use internationalized domain names (IDNs) to create visually similar lookalike domains for use in operations.
+Adversaries may also use internationalized domain names (IDNs) and different character sets (e.g. Cyrillic, Greek, etc.) to execute "IDN homograph attacks," creating visually similar lookalike domains used to deliver malware to victim machines.